New Americans in New Mexico

 - New Mexico’s 37,195 Latino-owned businesses had sales and receipts of $6.5 billion and employed 50,021 people in 2007, the last year for which data is available.
 The state’s 3,321 Asian-owned businesses had sales and receipts of $1.1 billion and employed 10,739 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to New Mexico’s economy as workers and taxpayers.
+Immigrants are integral to New Mexico’s economy as workers.

 - Immigrants comprised 12.7% of the state’s workforce in 2011 (or 125,569 workers), according to the U.S. Census Bureau.